lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC ACK: An acknowledgement for fragmentation.
 This message is used by the receiver to report to the sender on the success of reception of a set of SCHC Fragments.

-* SCHC ACK REQ: A request for a SCHC ACK.
-It can be used by the sender to explicitely request a SCHC ACK from the receiver.
+* SCHC ACK REQ: An explicit request for a SCHC ACK.

 * SCHC Sender-Abort: A message by the sender telling the receiver that it has aborted the transmission of a fragmented SCHC Packet.